-- pay reasonable and necessary costs associated with engagement activities, including transportation (to allow parents to participate), - train parents to engage other parents in their children's Title I-funded activities; - implement model approaches to improving parent and family engagement; or - develop roles for community-based organizations and businesses in activities.
+- implement model approaches to improving parent & family engagement; - develop roles for community-based organizations and businesses in activities. - pay reasonable and necessary costs associated with engagement activities, including transportation (to allow parents to participate), or - train parents to engage other parents in their children's Title I-funded activities.